futuredapp/donut/README.md

 ## Contributors

-Current maintainer and main contributor is [Matej Semančík](https://github.com/matejsemancik).
+Current maintainer and main contributor for the original version is [Matej Semančík](https://github.com/matejsemancik) and for Jetpack Compose version is [Martin Sumera](https://github.com/sumeramartin)

 ## Licence